Gamemode4Dev/GM4_Datapacks/gm4_lavish_livestock/README.md

 ### Features
 - Breeding livestock may result in offspring that is abnormally large
-- Larger individuals drop more loot
+- Larger livestock drops more loot